Services and Appointments

 - Bring the completed medical history form and other relevant medical records (including CD‐ROM copies of recent brain imaging studies) to the clinic.

-- Have an informant familiar with the patient accompany the patient.
+- Have someone familiar with the patient accompany them.

 - The evaluation typically lasts 1.5 hours, including cognitive testing and neurological evaluations.